detsutut/bedrock-inference/README.md

 answer = caller.invoke_model(prompt="What's the conceptual opposite of 'Hello World'?", model_id="target_aws_model_id") print(answer)
 ```

+A more extensive example, including advanced usage, can be found in [this notebook](bedrock_inference_example.ipynb).

 <!-- CONTACTS AND USEFUL LINKS -->
 ## Contacts and Useful Links